SML5202-20-Beatrix/SML5202-final-Beatrix/page2.md

 <h1>Phonetics</h1>
 <p></p>
 <p></p>
-<p>Below is a list of the Russian phonetics with accompanying audio for you to listen to and repeat.</p>
+<p>Below is a list of the Russian phonetics with accompanying audio for you to listen to and repeat.Don't forget to record yourself using the audio recorder to check your pronunciation!
+Download the audio as a reminder of how the phonetics sound or send it to your teacher for correction. </p>
 <p>&nbsp;</p>
 <table class="table table-striped">
 <thead>